 - 1. Children who are looked after by a local authority (i.e. in their care or provided with accommodation by the authority for a continuous period of more than 24 hours).
 Children who were previously looked after but immediately following being looked after became subject to an adoption order, residence or special guardianship order.
 Please see "Additional Information". - 2.
 Children or families who have a significant medical, physical, psychological or social need.
 Evidence must be attached.
-Applications under this criterion must be supported by written evidence from an appropriate professional involved stating clearly why the preferred school is the most appropriate for the child and reasons why other schools in the city are inappropriate.
+Applications under this criterion must be supported by written evidence from an appropriate professional involved stating clearly why the preferred schoolis the most appropriate for the child and reasons why other schools in the city are inappropriate.
 Please see "Additional Information". - 3.
 Children living within the school's designated catchment area.
-If the school cannot admit all applications from the catchment area, applicants will be ranked within this category in accordance with priorities 4(i) to (v) below. - 4.
-Children living outside the school's catchment area in the following priority order: - - (i) children who have a brother or sister (living in the same household) already on roll and who will still be attending the school or on roll or offered a place for September 2022 at College Park Infant School;
+If the school cannot admitall applications from the catchment area, applicants will be ranked within this category in accordance with priorities 4(i) to (v) below. - 4.
+Children living outside the school's catchment area in the following priority order: - - (i) Children who have a brother or sister (living within the same household) at the school or an adjacent junior school (namely King's Academy College Park - Junior) who will be still attending the school, or offered a place for the following academic year;